TYMichaelsen/mmtravis/README.md

 ====================================

-mmtravis is an R-package to conveniently visualise and analyse NGS transcriptomics data in different ways.
+mmtravis is an R-package to conveniently visualise and analyse NGS transcriptomics data in different ways. **NOTE: This is still in development, so don't expect everything to be working perfectly - yet!**

 Installing mmtravis
 -------------------